MajaHome/mqtt/README.md

 # mqtt server

 ## Status
-CONNECT, SUBSCRIBE, PUBLISH (with any qos) seems work fine. retain messages and sending will under development also persistent still doesn't work (temporary;)
+CONNECT, SUBSCRIBE, PUBLISH (with any qos) and retain messages (persisted!) seems work fine.
+Add mqtt client implementation.

+TODO: sending *will message* under development

 ## Purpose
 This is my implementation of mqtt server for Maja Suite project.
 Mqtt server will be central queue for all messages from connected devices and hub.

-Drivers (sonoff, xiaomi or zigbee) will connect to mqtt server at start and push all messages to mqtt.
-Hub will receive, manage and push messages back.
-Interconnect beetween devices different types will be managed by mqtt server.
+Managers (wifi, bluetooth or zigbee) will connect to mqtt server at start and push all messages to mqtt.
+So, interconnect beetween devices different types will be managed by mqtt server.

+Hub will be responsible only for automation, receive messages, doing some business logic and and push result messages back.

 ## Save data on restart
 Server use sqlite database to store username/password as well as will/retain messages.
 So restarts should be clear.